 Lu, Y., Muise D., Pan, J., Reeves, B. (2018, May).
 Micro-Level Natural Interaction with Information Systems: An International Screenshot Ethnography.
 International Communication Association's 68th Annual Conference , Prague, Czech Republic.

 Muise, Daniel.
-2016. ``Information Communication Technology in Myanmar under the Theory of Innovative Enterprise'' Student Southeast Asian Studies Conference.
+2016.
+"Information Communication Technology in Myanmar under the Theory of Innovative Enterprise" Student Southeast Asian Studies Conference.
 Northern Illinois University..
-2016. (online access, latest version)
+2016.

-I'm a member of the Screenomics Lab at Stanford, where we use millions of passively-collected screenshots to analyze content consumption and media behavior.
-I have three roles in this lab:
+I'm co-manager of the Screenomics Lab at Stanford, where we use millions of passively-collected screenshots to analyze content consumption and media behavior.
+I have three ongoing projects within this lab: